 With Sendy, your email subscribers database is secure in your own HIPAA compliant AWS t2.small instance, hosted in your HIPAA compliant AWS cloud.
-And thus, Sendy provides better option compared to Mandril to store PHI data at rest.
+And thus, Sendy provides better options compared to Mandril to store PHI data at rest.

 Please note: You will need to carefully review your options to send PHI, including any of the patient identifier, in an email.
-Our view regarding Sendy here is only for storage of patient’s email data as subscribers (PHI at Rest).
+Our view regarding Sendy here is only for the storage of patient’s email data as subscribers (PHI at Rest).
 Sendy does not help in sending PHI in plain text in a HIPAA compliant manner.
-Please contact your or Technosoft HIPAA consultant, if you have any question in this regard.
+Please contact your or Technosoft HIPAA consultant, if you have any questions in this regard.

 When to use MailChimp and when to use Sendy?